 We arrived at the theater ten minutes before the 4DX showing of Atomic Blonde would start.
 We decided to experience what 4DX is all about.
 Our tickets cost $21 each.

 4DX is this new gimmick that supposedly immerses you in the whole movie experience.
-Your big living room style moves, rolls, and shakes with what’s going on in the movie.
+Your big living room style seat moves, rolls, and shakes with what’s going on in the movie.
 Air and water mist blow on you at appropriate times.
 Strobe lights flash.

 Atomic Blonde was a great, action-packed movie.
 The 4DX experience wasn’t so impressive.